Kūn, the Field

 6: Treading on hoarfrost, hard ice is arriving.

 Every thing and every time has its Dao.
 The earlier one sees the signs of this Dao, the better one can act according to it.
 One’s degree of sight and insight decides about the direction one’s life might take.
-One's ability to act in time decides if it actually will.
+One's ability to act timely decides if it actually will.

 (Changes to hex.
 24) Mirror